 As of January 2021, there were 196 million credit card transactions which accounted for over £64 billion in spend.

 Small businesses that make less than £2,000 monthly in card payments do not really require a merchant account.
-Instead, they can accept payments with iZettle or a Square card reader.
+Instead, they can accept payments with either iZettle, Square, Stripe or any similar payment aggregator.

 On the other hand, a business that makes more than £2,000 in a month needs a merchant account.